catie-aq/mbed_swo-example/README.md

 ## Requirements
 ### Hardware requirements
 The following boards are required:
-- Any Zest Core with SWO output on JTAG connector
+- Any Zest_Core board with SWO output on JTAG connector

 ### Software requirements
 SWO Example makes use of the following libraries (automatically imported